Skip to main content

 Every development team has its own way of doing things.
 Code style preferences, testing patterns, error handling approaches, naming conventions - the list goes on.
 The problem?
 AI coding assistants don't know your team's specific practices unless you tell them.

-What Are Custom Rules?
+What Are Project-Specific Guidelines?

 Quick Reference